b3cft/ArduinoOpenInterface/README.md

 * unpack the download.
 * in your sketches folder create a "libraries" folder if one doesn't exist.
 * copy the unpacked OpenInterface folder into that "libraries".
-* restart the the Arduino IDE, you should now see OpenInterface under the examples "File/Examples" menu.
+* restart the the Arduino IDE, you should now see OpenInterface under the "File/Examples" menu.

 Look at the example, OIBot.